Greetings to all who visit the Mongolian Stock Exchange website dedicated to fostering an “Inclusive Capital Market” in Mongolia.

 As part of the amendments made to the Banking Law, the 5 systemically important banks of Mongolia, namely Khan Bank, Trade Development Bank, Xac Bank, Golomt Bank, and State Bank, fulfilled their obligations to become public companies before June 30, 2023, and successfully raised 302.5 billion MNT by offering their shares to the public.
 In addition, products such as domestic companies’ shares, asset-backed securities, and debt instruments were listed on the Mongolian Stock Exchange, and securities worth more than 60 billion MNT were successfully traded on the primary market.

 Presently, the "Mongolian Stock Exchange" has expanded into a commodities market to grow its business operations.
 Moreover, we are working towards upgrading the trading system, increasing opportunities for foreign investors to actively participate in the Mongolian capital market, strengthening capital market regulation, improving market participants’ operational coordination, and improving the legal environment.

 Throughout this journey, the Mongolian Stock Exchange welcomes the opportunity to collaborate with professional organizations in the capital market, issuers, as well as all of the people who are visiting this website.

 I am confident to say that through our collaboration, we can significantly expand our market and achieve positive outcomes in Mongolia's capital market, contributing to its overall economic growth.

-May the Mongolian capital market be a gateway to development!
+May the development and inclusivity of the capital market be progressive and a gateway to development expansion!